dymium-org/core/README.md

 remotes::install_github("dymium-org/dymiumCore")
 ```

-## Tutorials
+## Documentation and Tutorials

-For tutorials, please check out our pkgdown website at
+For documentation and tutorials, please check out our website at
 <https://core.dymium.org>.

 ## Available modules